matter-labs/zksync-era/docs/external-node/01_intro.md

 This documentation explains the basics of the zkSync Era External Node.

-## Alpha phase disclaimer
+## Disclaimers

-Warning: the external node is in the alpha phase, and should be used with caution.
+- The external node is in the alpha phase, and should be used with caution.
+- While in alpha, the EN is dependent on a DB snapshot in order to run that is not yet publicly available.
+- The EN is a read-only replica of the main node.
+We are currently working on decentralizing our infrastructure by creating a consensus node.
+The EN is not going to be the consensus node.

 ## What is the external node